 Parents usually have a habit of self-prescribing antibiotics to their babies.
-This is a terrible habit and may prove harmful for the health of your baby.
+This is a terrible habit and may prove harmful to the health of your baby.
 Always consult your doctor before taking any kind of antibiotics.
 Your doctor will decide what form of treatment is best suited for your baby and if prescribing an antibiotic is necessary, he will then select the one that will work best for treating your specific infection.

 Parents think that taking antibiotics for a longer period may cause some side effects to their baby.
 Because of this thing in their mind, they stop the medication when symptoms seem to go away.
 Stopping the medication may allow some of the bacteria to continue to live and become resistant to the antibiotic prescribed to your baby.
-This will make it more difficult to treat any subsequent infections he will acquire in future.
+This will make it more difficult to treat any subsequent infections he will acquire in the future.

 3. Never Save Your Medication For Reuse.

 If you think you can keep and reuse leftover antibiotics then you are totally wrong.
-The antibiotics should not be taken to treat any other illnesses.
+Antibiotics should not be taken to treat any other illnesses.
 Do not merely take them when you feel sick.
 Moreover, the antibiotic that is in powder form gets expired within 7 days of their first use.

 4. Prepare The Dosage Properly.

 Mostly the antibiotics for infants are in the form of syrup powder, which is taken after mixing them with water.
 There is always a sign for measuring the volume of water to be mixed for preparing the syrup.
 Check this sign properly before purchasing the medicines and never exceed this level while making the syrup.